meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

   use the standardized APIs to display holding fees for CC holdings, but they can read the `Amulet` contracts themselves if they desire to show holding fees.

-TODO: create issue for removing the two metadata keys once we're sold on not having them

 Both of these limitations are expected to be removed in the future, as explained in [Canton Coin Limitations](#canton-coin-limitations).

-#### Metadata

-The standard employs metadata records to enable transporting additional data as part of the standardized workflows.
-These metadata records are text-based key-value maps.
-Concretely, they are present on

-- choice arguments: for the caller to provide extra context information, e.g., the reason for withdrawing an allocation
-- choice results: for the implementation to provide extra information about choice execution, e.g., the fees charged
-- interface views: for the implementation to provide extra information about the contract, e.g., an associated account-id
-- data records: to associate extra information throughout workflow with that data record e.g., an off-ledger correlation id for the trade that is being settled

-App implementors, standard proposals, and standards are free to define metadata keys provided they prefix them with a DNS hostname that uniquely identifies the organization defining the key, thereby avoiding clashes between keys from different organizations.

-For example, keys defined as part of [splice](https://github.com/hyperledger-labs/splice) are prefixed with `splice.lfdecentralizedtrust.org/`.
-See [Mandatory Metadata](#mandatory-metadata) for the metadata keys defined by this CIP.

-This approach enables new metadata keys to be introduced both in a top-down fashion by defining their meaning as part of new CIPs, as well as in a bottom-up fashion by keys being defined ad-hoc and adopted more widely purely based on their usefulness.

 ### Details